nklerk/esp8266-wifi-Pronto-IR/README.md

 ## First run.
-Connect your computer or your mobile phone to the wifi network named Wifi-Ir Follow the instuctions to setup wifi.
+- Connect your computer or your mobile phone to the wifi network named "Wifi-Ir".
+- The wifi connection wizard will automatically open.

 ## Usage.